AndreArsyan/CS665-Final-Project/README.md

 ## Implementation Description
 1. **Flexibility:**
-   - New notification types (e.g., Whatsapp Notifications) can be added easily.
+   - New notification types (e.g. Whatsapp Notifications) can be added easily.
    - New station can be added easily.
 2. **Design Patterns:**
    - **Observer Pattern:** Updates train locations in real time.